Welcome to my beginner chess course!

 I am going to assume that you know absolutely nothing about chess, to ensure that there are no gaps in your knowledge.
 By the time you have completed this course you will be able to play a game of chess (without breaking any rules), and you should also have a basic knowledge of some strategies and tactics.

 In this first chapter, I will cover the basic rules of chess, which includes: how to set up the board and how the pieces move.
 There are just a couple of exceptions, which will be given their own post, because there is only so much you can learn in one go.

 First of all, I should be clear that chess is a turn based game, so you can only make 1 move on your turn, then your opponent tries to find the best move to play for themself.
-White always moves first.
-The advantage that this offers increases as you improve at chess.
-At beginner level, this advantage is pretty irrelevant, because blunders are all over the place, with each one being 10 times more significant than the starting advantage.
+White always moves first – This offers a small advantage for white, but at beginner level this is insignificant.

 How to Setup the Chess Board

-Here is a diagram of a chess board at the beginning of any game:
+Here is a diagram of a chess board at the beginning of every game: